fbpx

 Share With Others By Clicking Icons Below!

-Are you wondering how to attract and hold deer on a small property?
-You can absolutely increase a small property’s ability to hold deer by improving habitat that will make deer want to remain on your property for longer periods of time.
+You can increase a small property’s ability to hold deer by improving habitat that will make deer want to remain on your property for longer periods.
 If you give them everything they could want, they will have less of a reason to leave.
-Below I go into detail on how to improve your habitat to hold deer on your small property.
+Below I explain how to improve your habitat to hold deer on your small property.

-My degree in wildlife ecology, combined with over fifteen years of hunting deer, and my current job as an environmental consultant has given me a wealth of information regarding deer behavior and deer habitat.
+My degree in wildlife ecology, combined with over 20 years of hunting deer, and my current job as an environmental consultant has given me a wealth of information regarding deer behavior and deer habitat.
 This experience has had me on hundreds if not thousands of properties.
 Properties ranged from the northern big woods of Maine and New Hampshire to small properties of the more developed southern Maine.
-Through these experiences, I have learned how to hold deer on a small property.
+Through these experiences, I’ve seen all kinds of properties from all sizes, some that hold deer and some that don’t.
+By seeing the differences in these properties I’ve been able to distill what works for holding deer on small property.

 What I have come to realize is that a property’s ability to hold deer has less to do with the size of a property and more to do with the habitat a property offers.
-Of course, all things being equal a larger property has more potential to hold deer.
-That being said, a small property with great habitat will outperform a large property with poor habitat every time.
+Of course, all things being equal a larger property has more potential to hold deer but a small property with excellent habitat will outperform a large property with poor habitat every time.
 I can’t tell you how many times I’ve scouted large properties and found little deer sign, then once I found a small pocket of high-quality habitat within that large property it was like a whitetail zoo.

 Does this mean that deer never leave these small pockets of high-quality habitat?
 No, it doesn’t.
-It is very difficult to permanently hold deer on a small property.
-However, steps can be taken to greatly increase a small property’s ability to hold deer longer.
+It is just about impossible to hold deer on a small property permanently.
+However, steps can be taken to greatly increase a small property’s ability to hold deer for longer periods.
 More time spent on your property increases hunting season success.

-Deer have a preferred habitat.
-This means they will be found using certain habitat features over others.
-Naturally, deer will gravitate to this preferred habitat.
-By creating preferred habitat for white-tailed deer your small property becomes much more attractive.
-Creating preferred habitat will lead deer to spend a disproportionate amount of time on your property.
-This gives deer less of a reason to leave your property which increases a small property’s potential to hold deer.
+Naturally, deer will gravitate to their preferred habitat.
+By creating this habitat on your small property it becomes much more attractive.
+This will lead deer to spend a disproportionate amount of time on your property because they have less of a reason to leave.

-The first step towards holding deer on a small property is to create the right type of habitat.
 The type of habitat to be created will depend on the individual property.
-Creating high-quality habitat will give deer a reason to start using your property more frequently.
-If your property is lacking in some areas than deer will go elsewhere to seek what they need.
-Whitetails have specific types of habitat they prefer.
+Creating a high-quality habitat will give deer a reason to start using your property more frequently.
+If your property is lacking in some areas then deer will go elsewhere to seek what they need.

 Additionally, deer habitat changes throughout the year.
 It is important to consider habitat that reflects what time of year you want deer to be using your property.
 For example, if you only want deer on your property during the hunting season you might not want/need to create deer summering habitat.